Former First Rounder Royce White On NBA Handling Mental Health: ‘F**k The NBA’

 That was the beginning of the end as the Rockets traded White to the Philadelphia 76ers in the offseason.
 Despite a strong showing, White was waived before the regular season.
 Late in the 2013-14 season, White signed a pair of 10-day contracts with the Sacramento Kings, appearing in just three games before being waived.

 White, now 25, plays for the London Lighting of the National Basketball League of Canada (NBL Canada).
-He has not suited up for an NBA team since a string of NBA Summer League appearances with the Los Angeles Clippers two years ago — and his recent comments to London Free Press prove that won’t change.
+He has not suited up for an NBA team since a string of NBA Summer League appearances with the Los Angeles Clippers two years ago — and his recent comments to LF Press prove that won’t change.

 “F*k the NBA, f**k the money,” White said.
 “They want to go to perpetuate the idea that the [team] owners own the game and that money and profit are the pinnacle, or that position of power is the pinnacle.